willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

           - `..aligned.rg.sam` fails with 'MISMATCH_READ_LENGTH_AND_QUALS_LENGTH'...
           - but re-running the `$PICARD/AddOrReplaceReadGroups` command manually yields a `..aligned.rg.sam` that passes (!?)
 This is odd.
 Testing again with `BAM_6498_ATTACTCG-GGCTCTG_L002_R1_pe.fq`...
           - these files produce `..aligned.rg.sam` outputs that pass, but contain only a header!
-          - the header breaks (at least in this test case) because the `$PICARD/AddOrReplaceReadGroups` tool meets an empty/missing read with an incomplete header... the plot thickens..
+          - the header s (at least in this test case) because the `$PICARD/AddOrReplaceReadGroups` tool meets an empty/missing read with an incomplete header... the plot thickens..

 Week of 19-23rd September